snaplet/docs-old/docs/04-references/data-operations/04-reduce.md

 }

 ```
-In above example we are reducing the size of the User table to 5% of the original size.
-The keepDisconnectedTables option will keep all tables that dont have a direct or indirect relationship with the User table in the new snapshot thet is captured.
+When we run `snaplet snapshot capture` with the above example config the following will happen.
+We will be reducing the size of the User table to roughly 5% of the original size.
+We will then get all the tables that are connected to the User table and add the related subset of rows to the new snapshot.
+There will now be tables that are not included in this new snapshot because they are not connected to the User tables via foreign keys.
+The [keepDisconnectedTables](#keep-disconnected-tables-keepdisconnectedtables-boolean) option can be set to true to add these disconnected tables (with all it's rows) to the new snapshot.

+Multiple targets can be added to the subset config.
+See [Targets](#targets-tagrets-array) for more information.

 :::note Precision

-Note that the precent/rowLimit specified in the subset config wont be exact.
-The actual percentage/row count of the data depends on the relationships between the tables.
+Note that the `precent`/`rowLimit` specified in the subset config wont be exact.
+The actual row count of the data is affected by the relationships between the tables.

 :::